boogiemedia/around-express/README.md

 ## what is it

-it is afirs back end project
-writen with express library
-this project using get method to get info from stored json files
+it is a first back-end project writen with express library this project uses "get" method to get info from stored json files